-Watercourse Buffers
+Watercourse buffers

 Construction near watercourses will be undertaken in accordance with GPP5 (SEPA et al) Works and maintenance in or near water.
-With the exception of five locations as detailed in Technical Appendix 6.1 of the EIA Report, no work will be undertaken within a 50 m buffer area from watercourses with the exception of crossing points and associated track.
+No work will be undertaken within a 50 m buffer area from watercourses with the exception of crossing points and associated track.
 Buffers as identified within the EIA Report will be maintained throughout the construction works.